pqrs-org/KE-complex_modifications/README.md

 ### Note

-`docs/index.html` does not work properly if you open it via `file://...`
+`docs/index.html` does not work properly if you open it via `file://...`.<br />

-Launch a local web server by `make server` in terminal and open http://localhost:8000 .
+Launch a local web server by `make server` in terminal and open http://localhost:8000 .<br />
 (You can quit the local web server by the `control-c` shortcut in terminal.)

-Karabiner-Elements cannot import the json from the local web server due to the no https connection between local web server.
+Karabiner-Elements cannot import the json from the local web server due to the no https connection between local web server.<br />
 Please import the json via file copy.
 (See Local testing section.)

 ## complex_modifications documents